thasipablo/School_Library/README.md

 ### Tech Stack <a name="tech-stack"></a>

-This project primarily build with `Ruby`.
+This project primarily built with `Ruby`.

 <details>
 <summary>Language</summary>